Add/Modify Entry - Tab Additional

 Click OK to save changes or Cancel to close the window without saving changes.

 NOTE: The virtual keyboard can be used on this tab.
-It can be found in the bottom left.
+It can be found at the bottom left.